 Provision Regulation Requirements Reduce risk Eliminated at source or reduced to a minimum.
-Assess and where necessary measure exposure Where employees are, or are likely to be, exposed to risk.
-Assessment period 8 hours or one week Provide information and training 80 dB(A) and 112 Pa Workers rights to hearing checks/audiometric testing 85 dB(A) by or under the responsibility of a doctor.
+Eliminated at source or reduced to a minimum.
+Where employees are, or are likely to be, exposed to risk.
+Assessment period 8 hours or one week Provide information and training 80 dB(A) and 112 Pa Workers rights to hearing checks/ audiometric testing 85 dB(A) by or under the responsibility of a doctor.
 To be available at 80 dB(A) and 112 Pa where risk indicated.
 Health surveillance Provisions to ensure appropriate health surveillance where risk indicated.
 Make hearing protection available 80 dB(A) and 112 Pa Hearing protection to be worn 85 dB(A) and 140 Pa selected to eliminate risk or reduce to a minimum.
 Limit on exposure 87 dB(A) and 200 Pa at the ear.